jeepeegit/home-aware-nmap/README.md

-After restarting hass it will create a known_devices.yaml file with MAC numbers.
+After restarting hass it will create a known_devices.yaml file with MAC numbers in it.
-If not generate a empty the file and restart hass After a while the MAC numbers will appear.
+If not, generate a empty file and restart hass.
+After a while the MAC numbers will appear.

 known_devices.yaml will looks like: